Bit451/Bit451/index.md

 [WeTube](https://github.com/wetube/wetube-web) is a "Decentralized p2p, free, uncensored media provider".
 While this project is a step in the right direction, it also raises multiple concerns:
 * _It is a "Distributed Autonomous Corporation" (DAC)_: This adds a level of complexity to the model which will likely confuse or scare away many potential users, as well as distract from the main focus.
 * _It is dependent on its own currency, "MediaCoins"_: Creating a new currency seems to be outside the scope of a proper media network; it is more efficient and effective to focus on the media network aspect, let currency developers compete, and find ways to integrate payments as needed while remaining currency neutral.
 * _It reinvents the wheel with "Bitcloud"_: Development of a brand new storage protocol named Bitcloud is the backbone of the project and must be completed before WeTube can be created.
-While there are benefits to creating a new protocol, they don't seem to outweigh the benefits of building on a tried-and-true protocol like BitTorrent.
+While there are benefits to creating a new protocol, they don't seem to outweigh the benefits of building on tried-and-true P2P file sharing protocols, at least in initia.
 * _It is too rigid_: More centralized and closed dev team and processes, its own hosted wiki and forum sites, etc, seem to have made its evolution (so far) a bit sluggish.
 On the other hand, Bit451 aims to have a more flexible and ad-hoc approach: development is open to all, auditable by all, and rewarded via bounties (see [Contribute](#contribute)); discussions are encouraged to occur in proven mediums (Reddit/Facebook/Twitter/etc) rather than its own separate website area so as to abate the doldrum effect.

 WeTube may find its strengths in some of these areas, and hopefully it will; however, the overall vision for the project simply differs significantly from Bit451.